Home Courses Sport BA (Hons) Sport Business Management

 Understand the core concepts of management in the context of sport

-Our three-year, Chartered Institute for the Management of Sport and Physical Activity (CIMSPA)-endorsed BA (Hons) Sport Business Management degree develops your knowledge and the understanding of some of the principal aspects of business and management in sport.
+Our three-year BA (Hons) Sport Business Management degree, which is endorsed by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA), develops your knowledge and understanding of the principal aspects of business and management in sport.

 Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) education partner